 Squatch Tip #6: Pace Yourself

-Maybe it goes without saying, but 2020 has been a lot.
+The holidays (and the other 354 days of the year) can be a lot.
 So this year, maybe more than ever, take some time to slow down.
 Just chill out and take some time to yourself.
 Take a solo trip, a long drive, or a hike.
 Maybe just take a vacation day, crack a beer, and watch all of the MCU movies in a row (make sure to eat and sleep though).

-The point is, the holidays are busy and stressful enough as is, so use this “you time” to take a breather from the shitshow and mentally recharge.
+The point is, the holidays are busy and stressful enough as is, so use this “you time” to take a breather from the shit show and mentally recharge.
 Most importantly, don’t forget to take some time to reflect and recognize what’s going well and what you’re grateful for, no matter how simple.

 Good luck and merry Squatchmas, Squatch Nation.
 Wishing you a successful survival of the season and happy holidays from everyone here at Team Squatch!